oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations.md

 ## Task 6: Generate a Comparison report for Security Assessment

-When you do a baseline comparison, Oracle Data Safe automatically compares only the assessments that pertain to your target database.

-1. Access the latest assessment for your target database.
-To do this, click **Security Assessment**.
-Click the **Target Summary** tab.
-Click **View Report** for your target database.

-    The latest security assessment report for your target database is displayed.

-2. Under **Resources** on the left, click **Compare with Baseline**.
+1. With the latest security assessment displayed, under **Resources** on the left, click **Compare with Baseline**.
 Oracle Data Safe automatically begins processing the comparison.

     ![Compare With Baseline option under Resources](images/sa-resources-compare-with-baseline-option.png "Compare With Baseline option under Resources")

-3. When the comparison operation is completed, review the **Comparison** report.
+2. When the comparison operation is completed, review the **Comparison** report.

     - Review the number of findings per risk category for each risk level.
 Categories include **User Accounts**, **Privileges and Roles**, **Authorization Control**, **Data Encryption**, **Fine-Grained Access Control**, **Auditing**, and **Database Configuration**.
     - You can identify where the changes have occurred on your target database by viewing cells that contain the word **Modified**.
 The number represents the total count of new, remediated, and modified risks on the target database.
     - In the details table, you can view the risk level for each finding, the category to which the finding belongs, the finding name, and a description of what has changed on your target database.
 The Comparison Report column is important because it provides explanations of what is changed, added, or removed from the target database since the baseline report was generated.
+    - Notice that for the **Account Management Privileges** finding, the details say **9 grants to PUBLIC**.

     ![Security Assessment Comparison report](images/sa-compare-with-baseline.png "Security Assessment Comparison report")